Contents

-The world of investing moves fast, and Lightyear is the new kid on the block, and it could well be lightyears ahead.
+The world of investing moves fast, and Lightyear is the new kid on the block, and its app could well be lightyears ahead.

 The range of investments is good, and you can buy and sell (trade) stocks and ETFs (groups of investments) from the UK, US, Europe and the rest of the world.

-The app itself is awesome, and super easy to use. it’s on both Apple and Android, and very highly rated – 4.7 out of 5 on the Apple app store.
+The app itself is awesome, and super easy to use. it’s on both Apple and Android, and very highly rated – 4.7 out of 5 on the Apple App Store and 4.7 on Google Play.

 One great feature about the app is you get all the key information you need to make informed decisions when you view a company’s stock (within the app).
 There’s even analyst ratings, suggesting if it’s a good buy or not.